haraka/haraka-plugin-limit/README.md

 ; delay=30
 ;example.com=10

-The number after the domain is the maximum concurrency limit for that domain.
+The number after the domain is the maximum **concurrency** limit for that domain — it caps how many outbound messages may be in-flight to that domain at one time.
+For rate limiting (messages per time window), see `[rate_outbound]` below.

 Delay is the number of seconds to wait before retrying this message.
-Outbound concurrency is checked on every attempt to deliver.
+Outbound concurrency is checked on every delivery attempt.

+### [rate_outbound]

+enabled=true
+;gmail.com=10/1m
+;default=500/1h

+Limit the number of outbound messages sent to a destination domain within a sliding time window.
+The key is the destination domain (matched from most-specific to least-specific subdomain).
+The value format is `<limit>/<qty><unit>`:

+- `10/1m` — 10 messages per minute
+- `100/1h` — 100 messages per hour
+- `500/1d` — 500 messages per day
+- `0` — explicitly disabled for this domain (no limit)

+When the limit is exceeded, Haraka delays delivery for the remainder of the current window (the TTL of the Redis counter key).
+The counter is stored in Redis under `rate_outbound:<domain>`.

+A special key `default` applies to any domain not otherwise configured.
+If neither a domain match nor a default is found, the message is delivered without a rate limit.

+Issue #54 (per-domain TCP connection concurrency) requires changes to the Haraka core outbound connection pool and is not configurable here.
+Use `max_outbound_connections` in `outbound.ini` as a global cap.

 ## CAUTION